vtolani95/HumANav-Release/surreal/README.md

 ### Generate the Human Mesh Models for HumANav
 Note: Full data generation takes around ~4 hours & 5 GB of space.
 ```
+cd /path/to/HumANav/surreal/code
 sh generate_meshes.sh
 ```
-Human meshes will be saved in /path/to/HumANav/surreal/code/human_meshes
+Human meshes will be saved in /path/to/HumANav/surreal/code/human_meshes Human textures will be saved in /path/to/HumANav/surreal/code/human_textures